 “Depending on the extent of the issue, you may have to start being selective about what you share with your spouse.
 Deep thoughts, feelings, and aspirations might not be safe to express.
 You know your spouse best, so use your judgment going forward.
 You may find that only certain topics need to be off-limits, rather than a broad change to your communication.”
-(From the article, 5 Ways to Cope with a Passive-Aggressive Spouse)
+(From their article, “5 Ways to Cope with a Passive Aggressive Spouse”)

 Dealing with the Passive Aggressive Spouse

 If you’re dealing with a husband who inflicts this behavior upon you and your marriage:

 “How are you going to stay clear, calm and connected with a passive-aggressive man?
 It will not be easy.
 But it can be done.
 You must master a few strategies.
 ‘First, understand passive-aggression.
 You cannot remain clear and calm if you don’t understand what is happening.
 If you remain reactive, you’ll be dancing from one encounter to another.
 Notice what is happening.
 When and where do you get hooked?
 What does he say that provokes you into snapping back aggressively?
 Notice these patterns and determine to remain clear about what is happening.
 Second, determine to be active, not reactive…'”